cboelsen/tastytopping/docs/index.rst

 ^^^^^^^^^^^^^

 Why another one?
-There are some other packages around that do something similar, but they're lacking in a few areas:
+There are some other packages around that do something similar, but none are the complete package:

 - `ORM <http://en.wikipedia.org/wiki/Object-relational_mapping>`_.
 A lot of
-  other packages need both the resource data and the API wrapper to work with a resource, instead of just a resource-type object (which is more pythonic).
+  other packages use a C-style API, which involves passing a dict with your data to their functions.
+TastyTopping wraps it all up in an ORM-style object, which is more OO, more elegant, and more pythonic.

 - Python3 support.

 - Support for authentication.

 - Support for nested resources.

+- QuerySets!

 - A thorough set of `unit tests
   <https://github.com/cboelsen/tastytopping/blob/master/tests/tests.py>`_.